 Zerodha has an easy interface to buy and sell shares in a few clicks.
 You can also save some tax under section 80C.
 With one Zerodha account you can learn about stock market, buy equities(shares), buy mutual funds, and more.

 This is an image of how I have invested my money in the stock market.
-I have an unrealized profit of 15% at the moment.
+I have an unrealized profit of around 20% at the moment.
+It was at around 30% before COOVID-19.
 It usually keeps increasing as the shares I have bought performs well.

 Currently, is there a bank that gives 15% interest?
 I don’t think so.
 One thing to keep in mind is to diversify your stocks.
 Buy shares of different companies from different sectors.